corentinpla/Learning-Tetris-Using-the-Noisy-Cross-Entropy-Method/README.md

 # Learning Tetris using the noisy Cross Entropy method
 Project conducted as part of the second year Monte Carlo course at ENSAE.
-Most of the explanations belows are extracts from preexisting articles (see bibliography), however, the results are ours.
+Most of the explanations belows are extracts from preexisting articles (see bibliography), however, the code and the results are ours.
 ## Main idea
 The cross-entropy method is an efficient and general optimization algorithm.
 However, its applicability in reinforcement learning seems to be limited although it is fast, because it often converges to suboptimal policies.
 A standard technique for preventing early convergence is to introduce noise.
 We apply the noisy cross-entropy method to the game of Tetris to demonstrate its efficiency.
 ## Code